 19 Week Old Baby Development

 Your tiny tot’s spine is straightening and gaining support from surrounding muscles.
-This will help her to hold her head and lift her shoulders when you pick her up.
-Her vocabulary is growing too so you can prepare yourself for many incoherent babbling sessions that will go on for a while.
+This will help him to hold his head and lift his shoulders when you pick him up.
+His vocabulary is growing too so you can prepare yourself for many incoherent babbling sessions that will go on for a while.
 Make sure you follow a routine that leads to slumber time.
-Feeding her, bathing her, reading a story to her or singing a lullaby can lead to a good night’s sleep for her and you too.
+Feeding him, bathing him, reading a story to him or singing a lullaby can lead to a good night’s sleep for him and you, too.

 Baby Milestones – 4 Months